-- Recognize workplace chemicals and acknowledge the risks associated with their use.
+- Recognize workplace chemical hazards and the risks associated with their use

-- List conditions that may present an exposure risk, possible routes of exposure and the factors that influence the individual’s reaction to a chemical exposure incident.
+- List conditions that may present an exposure risk, possible routes of exposure, and the factors that influence an individual's reaction to a chemical exposure incident

 Instant Safety Video